ralphlange/opcUaUnifiedAutomation/README.md

 R0-8-2: Initial version

-R0-9:

-* Simplify the writing of iocShell functions. this needs an update of st.cmd files!

-* setup RELEASE and CONFIG_SITE to relativ paths for BASE and UASDK

-R0-9-1:

-* To prevent git from tracing local definitions use configure/CONFIG_SITE.user and configure/RELEASE.user

 ## Known bugs

 * For a big number of channels, in our test > 800, EPICS will break channel access